This post was penned by VP Product at Lola Travel, Ellen Chisa and was originally posted on Medium. It has been edited for the Drafted Blog.

 It’s not a “when” that fits nicely with employee numbers¹.
 Instead you should do it when you can answer these four questions:

-(1) Okay, fine, I know you want numbers.
-The first one is the most important, and I would say the first PM should be no sooner than person number 10, but no later than person number 30.
+Okay, fine, I know you want numbers.
+Hiring the first product manager is the most important, and I would say the first PM should be no sooner than person number 10, but no later than person number 30.